ray-project/ray/doc/source/data/creating-datasets.rst

 provided will be walked in order to obtain concrete file paths, at which point all files will be read in parallel.

-Datasets automatically selects the read ``parallelism`` by default according to the following procedure:
+Datasets automatically selects the read ``parallelism`` according to the following procedure:
 1. The number of available CPUs is estimated.
 If in a placement group, the number of CPUs in the cluster is scaled by the size of the placement group compared to the cluster size.
 If not in a placement group, this is the number of CPUs in the cluster.
 If the estimated CPUs is less than 8, it is set to 8.
 2. The parallelism is set to the estimated number of CPUs multiplied by 2.
 3. The in-memory data size is estimated.
 If the parallelism would create in-memory blocks that are on average than the target block size (512MiB), the parallelism is increased until the blocks are < 512MiB in size.